 Now there’s a reason to keep the glosses short enough to fit on a single line, since anything more than that will interfere with the lineation of the verse.

-Most of these glosses are simple synonyms, and I indicate them with an equals sign.
+Most of these glosses are simple synonyms, and when possible I indicate them with an equals sign.
 They’re always context-sensitive: in any given passage want might mean desire, lack, or need, so I provide different glosses each time they appear.
 I’m always on the lookout for words whose meanings have changed since the words were written, but I also gloss words that might be current but unfamiliar to beginning students.

 I don’t routinely explain outdated spellings — I trust readers to decode tripple, wou’d, chuse, extream, un-tam’d, and so on.
 But I might when I suspect confusion is possible, so I might provide “shew’d = shown” and “chirurgeon = surgeon.”